po1sigala/live/01-Class-Content/19-PWA-dev/16-Stu_Caching/README.md

-# 📖 Implement Caching for CSS and JS
+# 📖 Implement Caching for CSS and JS files

 Work with a partner to implement the following user story: